Velachery: Location

 Velachery is surrounded by Guindy in the north, IIT Madras in the northeast, Taramani in the east, Perungudi in the southeast, Pallikaranai Wetland in the south, and also Madiipakkam in the South and southwest, Adambakkam in the west and northwest.

 Geography

-Velachery majorly consists of areas that have clay and hard rock.
+Velachery consists mostly of areas that have clay and hard rock.
 The Velachery lake was historically about 910 ha with the ancient Selliamman and Narasimhar temples on its southern corner.
 South of Velachery, there were thousands of acres of marshland called Kazhuveli made of coarse elephant grass (called Kazhu Pul) and swamps.
 The area was also called Kazhiveli as it allowed rainwater runoff and catchment.
 It had six natural spring aquifers that enabled the water table to be recharged.
 The marshland also was a sanctuary for resident and migratory birds.
 Beginning in the last decades of 20th century, the marshland all but disappeared due to rapid development and encroachment.
 The remaining southern portions of the marshland make up the Pallikaranai wetland.